microsoft/TypeScript-Handbook/pages/release notes/Overview.md

 #### The `for-await-of` Statement

-Finally, ES2015 introduced the `for..of` statement as a means of iterating over an iterable.
+With ES2015, ECMAScript introduced the `for..of` statement as a means of iterating over an iterable.
 Similarly, the Async Iteration proposal introduces the `for..await..of` statement to iterate over an async iterable:

 ```ts